tonyhaunschmidt/GA-PROJECT-3-/README.md

 ## CONCLUSION AND KEY LEARNING

+There was a lot to get our head around with this introduction to creating our own backend.
+There was the general concept of the MERN stack and how each of these interacted with each other as well as understanding individual elements like JSON web tokens, authentication, what controllers are and how they interact with the models and database and building the routes so clients can make requests to our API.

+This project really emphasised to me the importance of documentation and gave me a lot of opportunity to practice finding the information I needed and the confidence to impliment my findings in my own code.

+It was great working in a team with Ryan and Ayo and I feel like we did well to keep organised and thoroughly plan through the project before diving into the code.
+We worked efficiently and complimented each other's strengths and helped each other when needed.
+I am looking forward to working in a team with other software professionals moving forward in my career.

 ## FUTURE IMPROVEMENTS

+Incorporate nutritional information in the recipes similar to Myfitnesspal.
+This would be an awesome feature in the meal plan and shopping list so that you can see a breakdown of your nutritional information across any given period.

+At the moment the shopping list functionality is not optimal in that often it will have 2 or more of the same ingredient that hasn't compiled (i.e. '10 gram' & '30 g' will show as 2 different item lists rather than combining to show '40 g').
+Having drop downs for the measurements and suggested items in the add recipe form would be a good step or to write code that can reckonise the common similar measurements and items.

+Currently the user needs to be aware of how many servings are in each recipe whilst building their meal plan.
+It would be good to code the drop down list so that the serving quantities that the recipe owner did not input are blocked out from the options.

+I would love to develop the search function much more but due to the limited time for this project it searches for the string inputed in an exact match in either the recipe names, ingredients or tags.
+It would be nice to make it smarter for example if you typed in 'Onions' rather than 'Onion' it would find you the same results.

 #### KNOWN BUGS
 We use the cloud-based image service, Cloudinary to upload the users' recipe and profile images and then on display, link them to the Cloudinary URL.
 Since deployment, the images upload to cloudinary fine but our site is showing the default place holder.